taskcluster/taskcluster-docs/queue/task-storage.md

 However, if your task is resolved as completed, `resolution.json` will have the `runId` for the run that completed the task.

 **Expiration policy**, there is currently no expiration policy for the task storage bucket.
 But as we move into production it is expected that one will be applied.
 Hence, objects may become unavailable after a certain amount of time, probably a few years or something.

+**Redirects**, the HTTP client used to access `tasks.taskcluster.net` **must support redirects**.
+In the future we may choose to let `tasks.taskcluster.net` be a proxy in front of S3 and Azure Table Storage, as we will be storing many small files this may improve performance for certain operations.
+In this event, `tasks.taskcluster.net` may choose to redirect you to the resource you seeks.
+Thus, your HTTP client **must** support redirects.

 Task Definition